 But there is increasing interest in giving this radiation in shorter courses of treatment.
-What we call SHARP — which stands for Stereotactic Hyperfractionated Accelerated Radiation Therapy to the Prostate — is a form of SBRT that can be given in five sessions instead of the usual 45 to 48.
-We have been doing this for the last seven years here, and the results in the several hundred patients that we’ve treated have so far been excellent.
+Many of the people we care for have a type of radiation therapy called MSK PreciseTM.
+MSK Precise is a form of SBRT that can be given in five sessions instead of the usual 45 to 50.
+MSK has been doing this for the past nine years, and the results in the several hundred people who’ve been treated have been excellent so far.
 The treatment is very well tolerated, with outcomes that are at least equivalent to and possibly better than the standard ten weeks of treatment.
-And of course it’s much more convenient for the patient.
+Because of its superior precision, MSK Precise has less side effects than more conventional radiation techniques, with extremely low rates of incontinence (urinary leakage) and rectal problems.
+The sexual side effects are low and similar to what is experienced with conventional external radiation techniques.
+And of course, it’s much more convenient for patients.

-The SHARP program here at MSK is not simply short-course, high-dose treatment.
+MSK Precise is not simply short-course, high-dose treatment.
 It takes advantage of innovations in planning, imaging, and mapping to enhance the precision and safety of the treatment.
-It includes MRI-based planning, in which the mapping of therapy is accomplished only with MRI and not CT scanning — something we are the only ones in the world to do at this time.
+It includes MRI-based planning, in which the therapy is mapped only with MRI and not CT scanning — something we are the only one in the world to do routinely at this time.
 We also use what are called fiducial markers, placed in the prostate, to track the location of the prostate before and during the treatment.
-And, as I said, we use a rectal spacer gel that gives us an opportunity to move the rectum out of the way of the high doses of treatment.
+And as I said, we use a rectal spacer gel to move the rectum out of the way of the high doses of radiation.

-For patients with more-advanced tumors, we are completing a phase II trial in which we’re combining sophisticated brachytherapy approaches with SHARP.
+For patients with more-advanced tumors, we are completing a phase II trial in which we’re combining sophisticated brachytherapy approaches with MSK Precise.
 This kind of combination of dose-intense or escalated radiation may end up being a very effective regimen.

 What should patients know about MSK’s approach to treating prostate cancer?